InjectiveLabs/injective-docs/.gitbook/developers-defi/calculate-min-price-tick-size.md

 $$\text{humanReadableFormat} = \text{value} \times 10^{-\text{quoteDecimals}}$$

-Also, be sure to check out our [typescript docs](https://docs.ts.injective.network/calculations/min-price-tick-size).
+Also, be sure to check out our [concepts](../developers/concepts/calculation-min-price-tick-size.md).